-- eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share relevant protected characteristics and persons who do not share it: - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act;

+- advance equality of opportunity between persons who share relevant protected characteristics and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-The School's equality objectives for 2014 to 2017 are set out in its Action Plan, which can be accessed on lse.ac.uk/equalityanddiversity
+The School's objectives around equity, diversity and inclusion are set out on the EDI website: Ise.ac.uk/equitydiversityinclusion

-In practice, the School expects all tutors to -
+In practice, the School expects all Academic Advisers to -

-- actively oppose all forms of discrimination; - · treat all students fairly and with respect; - pay attention and respond to needs and interests of students from diverse groups; - reflect on prejudices, including examining the use of inappropriate language and behaviours; - not victimise any student who has complained, or who has given information in connection with such a complaint; - challenge and/or report unacceptable behaviour which is contrary to the equality legislation and principles; - foster an inclusive environment for all students to access opportunities and participate fully in the learning process; - ensure that learning or any other materials do not discriminate against any individuals or groups; - ensure that learning resources are equally accessible by all students.
+- treat all students fairly and with respect; - pay attention and respond to needs and interests of students from diverse groups; - foster an inclusive environment for all students to access opportunities and participate fully in the learning process; - ensure that learning or any other materials are inclusive, and do not discriminate against any individuals or groups; - ensure that learning resources are accessible to by all students. - challenge and/or report unacceptable behaviour; - actively oppose all forms of discrimination; - reflect on prejudices, including examining the use of inappropriate language and behaviours; - not victimise any student who has complained, or who has given information in connection with such a complaint;

-For further advice, please contact the Equality and Diversity team at Equality.and.Diversity@lse.ac.uk
+For further advice, please contact the Equity, Diversity and Inclusion Office at team at EDI@lse.ac.uk